 One of the most common changes of circumstances that may prompt a request to modify custody is if one parent wishes to relocate to a new city or state.
 Maryland has strict rules for relocation that aim to protect the child’s relationship with both parents and to ensure that the change in circumstances is reflected in the child custody agreement.

 The court may require the parent wishing to relocate to notify the other parent and the court of the proposed move at least 90 days in advance.
-The other parent must respond within 20 days, indicating whether they object or agree to the proposed relocation.
+The other parent must respond within 20 days, indicating whether they object to or agree to the proposed relocation.
 If they agree, they may include any terms they would like included in a revised custody order.
 If they object, the court will schedule a hearing to determine if the relocation would be in the child’s best interests.

-Grandparent or third-party custody and visitation rights
+What are grandparent or third-party custody and visitation rights?

 A parent may be considered unfit if they have a history of abuse or neglect, addiction, severe mental health problems, or a criminal record.
-If the parent has abandoned the child, allowed another person to harm the child, or has behaved in any other way that is detrimental to the child’s well-being, the court may also consider them unfit.
+If the parent has abandoned the child, allowed another person to harm the child, or has behaved in any other way that is detrimental to the child’s wellbeing, the court may also consider them unfit.

-“De facto” parents
+What are “De facto” parents?

-No matter where you are on your custody journey, Mr. Coover will help set a firm, fair plan moving forward.
+No matter where you are on your custody journey, our Colombia, Maryland child custody lawyers will help set a firm, fair plan.
 Call us at (410) 553-5042 today.